ajinkya007/Miscellaneous/README.md

 2.Reading Xlsx file in java.
 3.Writing to xls file using jxls library.
 4.Writing to xls sheet with merged cells in input xls.
+5.Writing to xls sheet with merged cells and formula in input xls.